Yunxiang-Li/Cpp_Primer/Chapter 7. Classes/Chapter 7.Classes.md

 ## Exercise 7.54

 **Should the members of Debug that begin with set_ be declared as constexpr?
 If not, why not?**

+Should not.
+Because a constexpr function can only contain exactly one return statement but here in each `set` method there is only one assignment statement.